Charpollo/LEOS-RO/docs/RED-ORBIT-VALUE-PROPOSITION.md

 ## Summary

-**RED ORBIT represents a paradigm shift in space situational awareness.** We've achieved what industry leaders said was impossible: real-time physics simulation of mega-constellations in a browser.
+**RED ORBIT represents a paradigm shift in space situational awareness.** We've achieved what industry leaders said was impossible: real-time physics simulation of **1 MILLION objects** in a browser using WebGPU.

+We can:
+- Ingest real TLEs and track actual satellites
+- Predict collisions days/weeks in advance
+- Generate synthetic training data for AI/ML
+- Model catastrophic Kessler cascades
+- Export predictive analytics to dashboards

 As humanity launches 100,000+ satellites this decade, the question isn't whether they need this tool - it's whether they can afford not to have it.